InceptionTime/GuildedRobloxVerification/README.md

 * Delete messages (Deletes the users !verify message)
 * Update nicknames

+You can limit the read and write permissions to certain channel permissions or to the role permissions

 ## What roles does the bot need?
 * 1 role named "Verified"